-A tornado outbreak that started in the Mississippi River Valley Friday night is expected to continue on Saturday.
+A tornado outbreak that started in the Mississippi River Valley Friday night continued on Saturday.

 The outbreak began on Friday as the National Weather Service had nearly two dozen reports of tornadoes in the Mississippi Valley.
 Crews will begin assessing damage on Saturday to confirm whether tornadoes caused the damage.